naibank/CHASE/README.md

 Please see README file in each subdirectory for more information about each analysis.

 Before running any of the analysis, preprocessing steps for sample QCs and variants QCs are required, which can be done using scripts located in /prerun_family_QC/ folder.

+TO ADD ON README

+- explain a bit more what each subdirectory contain
+- add Rayssa's figure to the README